-In my professional career, I always aimed to be “objective”, but with a shrinking media and less independent voices, I am not afraid to be an advocate and to use my journalism to speak up for important issues including transparency in the public sector, protecting our environment, and fighting for social justice.
+In my professional career, I always aimed to be “objective”, but with a shrinking media and less independent voices, I am not afraid to advocate and use my journalism to speak up for important issues including transparency in the public sector, protecting our environment, and fighting for social justice.

 With this website, I use my time and skills to investigate and comment on issues that I care about and which my community cares about.
 You may not agree with everything I write – that is not my aim.
 My main aim is to keep those with power accountable and to shine a light into the dark corners.

 Thanks for visiting The Terrier.